Move Forward Guide

 - Reactions after an injury or surgery

-Often, however, there is no known reason why adhesive capsulitis starts.
+Often, however, there is no clear reason why adhesive capsulitis develops.

 How Does it Feel?

-Most people with adhesive capsulitis have worsening pain and then a loss of range of movement.
-Adhesive capsulitis can be broken down into 4 stages, and your physical therapist can help determine what stage you are in:
+Most people with adhesive capsulitis have worsening pain and a loss of movement.
+Adhesive capsulitis can be broken down into 4 stages; your physical therapist can help determine what stage you are in.

-During this stage, it may be difficult to identify your problem as adhesive capsulitis.
+During stage 1 of its development, it may be difficult to identify your problem as adhesive capsulitis.
 You've had symptoms for 1 to 3 months, and they're getting worse.
-There is pain with active movement and passive motion (movements that a physical therapist does for you).
-The shoulder usually aches when you're not using it, but pain increases and becomes "sharp" with movement.
-You'll have a mild reduction in motion during this period, and you'll protect the shoulder by using it less.
-The movement loss is most noticeable in "external rotation" (this is when you rotate your arm away from your body), but you might start to lose motion when you raise your arm (called "flexion and abduction")or reach behind your back (called "internal rotation").
-You'll have pain during the day and at night.
+Movement of the shoulder causes pain.
+It usually aches when you're not using it, but the pain increases and becomes "sharp" with movement.
+You'll begin to limit shoulder motion during this period and protect the shoulder by using it less.
+The movement loss is most noticeable in "external rotation" (this is when you rotate your arm away from your body), but you might start to lose motion when you raise your arm or reach behind your back.
+Pain is the hallmark feature of this stage; you may experience pain during the day and at night.

 You've had symptoms for 12 to 15 months, and there is a big decrease in pain, especially at night.
 You still have a limited range of movement, but your ability to complete your daily activities involving overhead motion is improving at a rapid rate.